History of Italy: World War I and crisis of the Liberal state

-Italy participated in the war primarily to gain new territory in the North and the East; it blocked a major Austrian peace proposal in 1918.
-The Treaty of Saint-Germain-en-Laye (1919) and the Treaty of Rapallo (1920) allowed the annexation of Trentino Alto-Adige, Julian March, Istria, Kvarner as well as the Dalmatian city of Zara.
 The subsequent Treaty of Rome (1924) led to the annexation of the city of Fiume to Italy.
-Italy did not receive other territories promised by the Treaty of London (1915), so this outcome was denounced as a mutilated victory.
-The rhetoric of mutilated victory was adopted by Benito Mussolini and led to the rise of Italian fascism, becoming a key point in the propaganda of Fascist Italy.
+Italy's lack of territorial gain led to the outcome being denounced as a mutilated victory.
+The rhetoric of mutilated victory was adopted by Mussolini and led to the rise of Italian fascism, becoming a key point in the propaganda of Fascist Italy.
 Historians regard mutilated victory as a "political myth", used by fascists to fuel Italian imperialism and obscure the successes of liberal Italy in the aftermath of World War I. Italy also gained a permanent seat in the League of Nations's executive council.